thk123/se4be-website/index.md

 ## Services

-Get in touch today to discuss getting this course at your work.
+[Get in touch](mailto:hi@tkiley.co.uk) today to discuss getting this course at your business.

 I offer an off-the-shelf course, with the option to tailor any and all of the seminars to better meet your precise needs and technologies.

 The seminars can be delivered at on-site, via a zoom call or a hybrid approach - whichever works best for you.
 I am based in Oxford, UK.

-I also offer a flexible hourly or daily rate for after the course to discuss any on-going challenges.
+I also offer a flexible hourly or daily rate for after the course to discuss any on-going challenges you are facing.

 I am deeply passionate about helping domain experts become better software engineers.
-Please get in touch and we can discuss a format that works for you.
+Please [email me](mailto:hi@tkiley.co.uk) to arrange a chat and we can discuss a format that works for you.